Household Safety: Button Batteries

 Safe Battery Storage & Use

-Store all unused batteries out of the sight and reach of children.
-Recycle or dispose of used batteries properly.
-Many communities have battery drop-off bins where you can take your used batteries.
+Store all batteries where kids can't see or reach them.
+Recycle or throw out used batteries properly.
+Many communities have battery drop-off bins where you can take used batteries.

 - Watch kids carefully whenever they use devices containing batteries.